Kyle-Ye/AcknowKit/README.md

 ## TODO

 - [ ] Add SwiftPM Plugin to automatic find Cocoapods & SPM dependency's license
-- [ ] Add default style for author, license and reposity in AcknowView.
+- [ ] Add default style for author, license and repository in AcknowView.
 - [ ] Add `AcknowViewStyle` for customatization of the above style.

 ## Credits